skirmess/friends-facts-nsc/FriendsFacts/readme.txt

 *** Changelog

+Version 3
+Updated TOC for WoW 2.0.3
+Instead of wrappiung the original function, we use the new hooksecurefunc().

 Version 2 (based on FriendsFacts v1.1 from AnduinLothar) Replaced the RegisterForSave() with an entry in the toc file.
 Additionaly, report the time you've seen the user online last.